gkgaurav31/gkgaurav31.github.io/_posts/2022-07-21-check-prime.md

 ### Solution

-The main this to remember here is that we need to check only will root of N, because if i is a factor of N, N/i will also be a factor of N. If we get any 1 factor, return false.
+The main this to remember here is that we need to check only till square root of N, because if i is a factor of N, N/i will also be a factor of N. If we get any 1 factor, return false.

 ```java
 static boolean isPrime(int n){